particle-iot/docs/src/content/datasheets/wi-fi/p2-p1-migration-guide.md

 ### Wi-Fi Configuration

-The P2 and Argon utilize BLE for configuration of Wi-Fi rather than the SoftAP approach taken with the P1.
+The P2 and Argon utilize BLE or USB for configuration of Wi-Fi rather than the SoftAP approach taken with the P1.
 Using BLE allow mobile apps to more easily set up the device Wi-Fi without having to modify the mobile device's network configuration.

 | Feature | P2 | P1 | Argon |
 | :--- | :---: | :---: | :---: |